Who Was Kim Jong Il?

 His official government biography claims Kim Jong Il completed his general education between September 1950 and August 1960 in Pyongyang, the current capital city of North Korea.
 But scholars point out that the first few years of this period were during the Korean War and contend his early education took place in the People's Republic of China, where it was safer to live.
 Official accounts claim that throughout his schooling, Kim was involved in politics.
 While attending the Namsan Higher Middle School in Pyongyang, he was active in the Children's Union—a youth organization that promotes the concept of Juche, or the spirit of self-reliance—and the Democratic Youth League (DYL), taking part in the study of Marxist political theory.
 During his youth, Kim Jong Il showed an interest in a wide range of subjects including agriculture, music, and mechanics.
 In high school, he took classes in automotive repair and participated in trips to farms and factories.
 Official accounts of his early schooling also point out his leadership capabilities: as vice chairman of his school's DYL branch, he encouraged younger classmates to pursue greater ideological education and organized academic competitions and seminars as well as field trips.

-Kim Jong Il graduated from Namsan Higher Middle School in 1960 and enrolled the same year in Kim Il Sung University.
+Kim Jong Il graduated from Namsan Higher Middle School in 1960 and enrolled the same year at Kim Il Sung University.
 He majored in Marxist political economy and minored in philosophy and military science.
 While at the university, Kim trained as an apprentice in a textile machine factory and took classes in building TV broadcast equipment.
 During this time, he also accompanied his father on tours of field guidance in several of North Korea's provinces.

 Rise to Power